kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I meet Paul at Madrid airport.
 - He looks like an Ouderkerk ghoul, like someone who has chosen drugs over food for many years, like someone who does a lot of seriously hard drugs all the time.
-- He's borrowed clothes from the man he is apparently living with (it's a lie, he lives in his car) and it looks like he leant him rags.
+- He's borrowed clothes from the man he is apparently living with (it's a lie, he lives in his car) and it looks like the man leant him rags.
 - He reminds me of [how Busby, Winston May's rape-gang partner, looked outside the Rape Crisis centre in Hornsey in 2017](../2011-to-2020/2017.md#rape-crisis-hornsey).
 - I tell Paul he looks like a beggar man.
-- The day before I meet Paul at the airport, I collected the car which I had parked in the public car park close to departures.
+- The day before I meet Paul at the airport, I collected the car which I had parked in car park B close to departures.
 - My car was at the airport garage in Madrid for two months.
-- Hackers had been warning me about getting in the car, and when I do get in the car after two months I immediately start feeling symptoms of unwellness: scratchy throat, rheumatic pains in my hands.
+- Hackers had been warning me not to get in the car at the airport, not to drive, and when I do get in the car after two months I immediately start feeling symptoms of unwellness: scratchy throat, rheumatic pains in my hands.
 - This hand-pain becomes a recurrent theme from criminal gang members stalking me in 2025, and the wheel and gearstick appear to *still* be poisonous to the hands even in March 2026.
 - I book a Eurostars hotel on the outskirts of the city for a few nights.
 - I go to pick up Paul the next evening.
 - I bought him his ticket with British Airways from London.
 - I asked Paul to bring masks and gloves because I believe the car is poisoned with pesticides.
 - He does so, but he's not taking anything I'm telling him seriously.
-- In fact, he won't shut up, as if he's speeding, hard.
+- In fact, when I meet him he won't shut up, as if he's speeding, hard.

 ### Paul avoids coming through to arrivals on his own